 The appointed consultant/s will work directly with Caritas Ethiopia in:

-finalising the review methodology and tools
+finalizing the review methodology and tools

 implementing the review activities and liaising with key stakeholders,

 finalising the report and recommendations.

 Caritas Ethiopia

 As the subject of the review will be closely consulted on the review and will be engaged in approving the review methodology and survey questions.
 Caritas Ethiopia (partner) will also work with the consultant on developing safe processes for the role out of the review, understanding review limitations and obligations of confidentiality and data protection and safety of participants.